slevithan/regex/README.md

 - *Atomized* means that that something is treated as a complete unit; it isn't related to the *atomic groups* feature.
 Example: In default context, `${x}*` matches any number of the value specified by `x`, and not just its last token.
 In character class context, set operators (union, subtraction, intersection) apply to the entire atom.
 - *Sandboxed* means that the value can't change the meaning or error status of characters outside of the interpolation, and vice versa.
+- Character classes have a sub-context on the borders of ranges.
+Only one character node (ex: `a` or `\u0061`) can be interpolated at these positions.
+This is explained in [*Interpolating partial patterns*](#interpolating-partial-patterns).

 > The implementation details vary for how `Regex.make` accomplishes sandboxing and atomization, based on the details of the specific pattern.
 But the concepts should always hold up.